KerymMacryn/VA-Theory/README.md

 python VA_simulations.py
 ```

-[cite_start]This will calculate the energy shifts in the hydrogen atom and reproduce the $(\epsilon, R)$ parameter exclusion plot presented in the publication on the theory's rigorous formulation [cite: 1044-1068].
+- This will calculate the energy shifts in the hydrogen atom and reproduce the $(\epsilon, R)$ parameter exclusion plot presented in the publication on the theory's rigorous formulation.

 ## How to Cite